“You translate everything, whether physical, mental or spiritual, into muscular tension.”

 And since then, the journey of yoga has continued to reveal myself to myself.
-Every student I have had the pleasure of seeing in a studio, has reflected this wonder and curiosity of yoga.
+Every student I have had the pleasure of working alongside has reflected this wonder and curiosity of yoga.
 Sometimes it shows up as pain and sadness, sometimes it reveals itself of breaking free.

 As I delve more into Therapeutic models of yoga, it is time to allow the body to unfurl in it’s natural alignment, so that energy lines run smooth and uninterrupted.
 May the experience of yourself within the container of your body be an everlasting love affair xx

 - E -RYT500 Registered Teacher with Yoga Alliance